VincentPeters/gaze-detection/README.md

-# Eye Contact Detection and Recording
+# Eye Contact: Interactive Art Installation

-This application uses computer vision and machine learning to detect when people are making eye contact with the camera.
-It automatically captures screenshots and records video clips when eye contact is detected, making it useful for engagement analysis, research, and interactive applications.
+This application powers an interactive art installation that explores human connection through eye contact.
+Using computer vision and machine learning, it detects when viewers make eye contact with the camera, capturing that moment of connection through screenshots and video recordings.
+The installation creates a dialogue about presence, attention, and the intimacy of direct gaze in our increasingly digital world.

+## Artistic Concept

+The installation invites viewers to engage in a moment of connection with the digital eye.
+When a viewer makes eye contact with the camera, the system recognizes this moment of connection and preserves it.
+The collected images and videos become part of the evolving artwork, documenting these fleeting moments of human-machine interaction.

-## Features
+## Technical Features

 - **Real-time eye contact detection** using a pre-trained AI model
 - **High-resolution screenshot capture** when eye contact is detected